Iron and Your Health

 Do some people need even more iron?

-The following people may need more iron than the RDA: vegetarians, women older than 50 years who still menstruate, frequent blood donors, women who have heavy menstrual bleeding, and endurance athletes.
-Talk with a healthcare provider about any concerns and the amount that is right for you.
+Babies and children, pregnant women, vegetarians, women older than 50 years who still menstruate, frequent blood donors, women who have heavy menstrual bleeding, and endurance athletes may need more iron.
+Talk to your health care provider about the amount of iron that is right for you and your family.

 Vegetarians need more iron in their diets because the iron from plant foods is not absorbed by the body as well as iron from animal foods.
 If you are a vegetarian, aim for the following amounts of iron each day: